cheryl-barnes/ResourcePartitioning/README.md

 Shelton AO, Hunsicker ME, Ward EJ, Feist BE, Blake R, Ward CL, et al. Spatio-temporal models reveal subtle changes to demersal communities following the Exxon Valdez oil spill.
 ICES J Mar Sci.
 2017. doi: 10.1093/icesjms/fsx079 <br>

 von Szalay PG, Raring NW.
 Data report: 2015 Gulf of Alaska bottom trawl survey.
 Seattle (WA): National Oceanic and Atmospheric Administration; 2016.
 Technical Memorandum: NMFS-AFSC-325.
 Sponsored by the US Department of Commerce.

+# Acknowledgments
+Our gratitude goes to Wayne Palsson and Kirstin Holsman for querying data and providing guidance regarding the use of AFSC databases.
+We also appreciate analytical recommendations provided by Franz Mueter and Jordan Watson.